 β€’ It contains happiness 😌

 Traditional tiramisu is made with mascarpone cheese, eggs, sugar, espresso, and ladyfinger cookies.
-It's rich, creamy, fluffy, and dangerously addictive.
+It's rich, creamy, fluffy, and quite addicting.

 But here’s the thing.